thedigitalkern/jamdocs/docs/theme-configuration.md

 **Select a Purpose Code**

 * Make sure that you select the purpose code that appropriately describes your business transactions.
 Enter a relevant Purpose Code that accurately describes the type of business you do.
 This is required under Indian regulations.

+## Understand Fees and Risks

+Involved with each setup you choose to integrate your eCommerce CMS Platform with not limited to Internet Payment Gateway -

+* **Jurisdiction (Laws governed by State/Country)** your choice of Internet Payment Gateway via a financial institution or payment aggregator.
+Usually found in Terms of Service / Terms of Use.
+Whether arbitration is required according to their outline policies.
+It is best to choose a payment gateway in your country and state in case of legal disputes.
+*